Following anything on this website is at your own risk.

 Exercise with the aim at improving the musculoskeletal system in order to lift something.

-A strong person is less likely to be injured if hit by the same object as a weak one.
+A trained person can be less likely to be injured if hit by the same object as the non trained version.

-A strong person can jump, climb, run etc faster than a weak one.
+An athletic person can jump, climb, run etc faster than a non-athletic one.